jrp244/byu-cs324/lab-socket-hunt/README.md

 # Overview

-This lab involves a game between two parties: the *participant* and the *director*.
-The director runs on a CS lab machine, awaiting incoming communications, acting initially as a server.
-The participant initiates communications with the director, acting as a client, requesting the first chunk of the treasure, as well as directions to get the next chunk.
-The participant and director continue this pattern of requesting direction and following direction, until the full treasure has been received.
+This lab involves a game between two parties: the *client* and the *server*.
+The server runs on a CS lab machine, awaiting incoming communications.
+The client, also running on a CS lab machine, initiates communications with the server, requesting the first chunk of the treasure, as well as directions to get the next chunk.
+The client and server continue this pattern of requesting direction and following direction, until the full treasure has been received.
+Your job is to write the client.

 ## Initial Request

-The very first message that the participant sends should be exactly 8 bytes long and have the following format:
+The very first message that the client sends should be exactly 8 bytes long and have the following format:

 <table border="1">
 <tr>